Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

 The density and heat capacity of water were previously obtained by using the steam tables of \cite{Haar84}.
-These tables treat water as a non-ideal gas, although they are not valid for $T > 2500$ K. Therefore, for temperatures higher than 2500 K, we use the EOS tables from \cite{AQUA} to calculate the thermodynamic properties of water.
+These tables treat water as a non-ideal gas, although they are not valid for $T > 2500$ K. Therefore, for temperatures higher than 2500 K, we used the EOS tables from \cite{AQUA} to calculate the thermodynamic properties of water.
 These tables are a compilation of different EOSs, where each EOS is applied in its validity region of the water phase diagram.
-There are two EOSs that are used in the region relevant for the atmospheres of low-mass, highly-irradiated planets.
-The first EOS is the IAPWS95 \citep{Wagner2002}, whose validity range for the high-pressure supercritical regime corresponds to 251 to 1273 K in temperature, and up to 1 GPa in pressure. \cite{AQUA} transition to an EOS valid at low pressures and high temperatures at 1200 K. This second EOS is the CEA (Chemical Equilibrium with Applications) package \citep{Gordon_cea,Mcbride_cea}.
-This package incorporates the effects of single ionisation and thermal dissociation, which are processes that occur only at high temperatures in gas phase.
-Fig. \ref{fig:adiab_dry} shows the dry adiabatic coefficient as a function of pressure and temperature in the region of the water phase diagram relevant for hot planetary atmospheres.
+There are two EOSs that are used in the region relevant for the atmospheres of low-mass, highly irradiated planets.
+The first EOS is the IAPWS95 \citep{Wagner2002}, whose validity range for the high-pressure supercritical regime corresponds to 251 to 1273 K in temperature and up to 1 GPa in pressure. \cite{AQUA} transitioned at 1200 K to an EOS that is valid at low pressures and high temperatures.
+This second EOS is the CEA (Chemical Equilibrium with Applications) package \citep{Gordon_cea,Mcbride_cea}.
+This package incorporates the effects of single ionisation and thermal dissociation, which are processes that occur only at high temperatures in the gas phase.
+Figure \ref{fig:adiab_dry} shows the dry adiabatic coefficient as a function of pressure and temperature in the region of the water phase diagram relevant for hot planetary atmospheres.
 The temperature derivative $(dT/dP)_{S}$ is closely related to the adiabatic coefficient, $\kappa_{ad}$ (Eq. \ref{eq:kappadef}).
 The reduction of the dry adiabatic coefficient at $T = $ 1000 to 2500 K is due to thermal dissociation, whereas the decrease at higher temperatures ($T \geq$ 6000 K) is caused by thermal ionisation \citep{AQUA}.